How Leveraging TDXchange Aligns with NIST’s Cybersecurity Framework

 How TDXchange Supports Identify

-bTrade designed TDXchange to provide centralized visibility into enterprise file transfer operations through:
+TDXchange provides centralized visibility into enterprise file-transfer operations through:

 For example, a financial institution can use TDXchange to:

-This visibility helps organizations better understand their cybersecurity landscape and identify potential vulnerabilities before they become larger issues.
+This visibility helps organizations understand their data-exchange environment and identify potential vulnerabilities, dependencies, and operational risks before they become larger problems.

-The “Protect” function focuses on implementing safeguards to reduce cybersecurity risk.
+The Protect function focuses on implementing safeguards that reduce cybersecurity risk.

 How TDXchange Supports Protect

-TDXchange supports multiple security capabilities aligned with modern cybersecurity best practices, including:
+TDXchange provides security capabilities aligned with modern cybersecurity practices, including:

 Supported secure transfer protocols include:

-The “Detect” function focuses on identifying cybersecurity events before they become major operational disruptions.
+The Detect function focuses on discovering and analyzing cybersecurity events before they become major security incidents or operational disruptions.

 How TDXchange Supports Detect